yuanzhou15/capstone-weather/Weekly-Reports/Satyam/Satyam_Week2_goals.md

 T. Time-bound:
 The deadline for this task is anticipated to be 9/18/2018.
 This task should be completed witih in 2 weeks.
 It is a realistic time to get started with tensorflow.

+## Goals achieved from last week
+Goal #1:
+Creating python modules that would contain all the inclusive functions associated with techniques to measure and validate the estimation of precipitation.

+Goal #2:
+Read literature attempting to estimate precipitation and mimic their techniques for evaluation while writing the python module for evaluation
+1) PERSIANN-MSA: A Precipitation Estimation Method from Satellite-Based Multispectral Analysis
+2) Evaluation of TRMM Multi-satellite Precipitation Analysis (TMPA) performance in the Central Andes region and its dependency on spatial and temporal resolution.

+Goal #3:
+Performed Time series analysis of Mean Bias Error(MBE) and Root Mean Square Error(RMSE) for PIX2PIX run1 results This would make use of the python module I wrote as part of Goal #1.
+The idea is visulaize how each error metric performs across the year.